By French Polynesia specialist Lisa

 This retreat is the only resort off the island's west coast, so from your room you can gaze out across uninterrupted crystal-clear waters.
 As it's on a natural sandbank, there's more of a beach here than at hotels on the mainland.

 Take home your own Tahitian pearl

 For a gift to take home, you can buy pearls from source at one of the many pearl farms.
-As well as learning about the farming process, you can create a bespoke piece of jewellery from the iridescent, green, white or the famous black pearls.
+As well as learning about the farming process, you can create a bespoke piece of jewelry from the iridescent, green, white or the famous black pearls.

 Snorkel with manta rays

 French Polynesia’s secluded coves are a gathering place for manta rays, and expert locals will sail you to crystal-clear lagoons where you can swim and dive near the graceful rays as they glide through the water.
 I took a trip as part of a group of six, but you can opt to cruise privately on a traditional Polynesian boat.